-In true Virgin style, we were one of the first businesses to stop producing hardcopy sustainability reports, back in 2010, and we’ve tried to keep an innovative digital approach to reporting ever since.
+In true Virgin style, we were one of the first business to stop producing hard copy sustainability reports back in 2010 and we’ve tried to keep an innovative digital approach to reporting ever since.

 Our approach to reporting

 Back in 2010, we were one of the first businesses to stop producing hardcopy sustainability reports and publish all of our sustainability information online.
-Our primary audience for our report are our people and our customers and we know that they’re looking for engaging, digestible and accessible formats.
-Not to mention that we are a digital business, so communicating through digital channels is our thing.
+Our primary audiences for our report are our people and our customers and we know that they’re looking for engaging, digestible and accessible formats.
+Not to mention that we are a digital business.

 Find exactly what you’re looking for

-If you’re looking for performance data for areas like carbon emissions, waste and recycling, or even the diversity of our workforce, you’ll find this in the content we publish about our performance against our five sustainability goals.
+If you’re looking for performance data for areas like Carbon emissions, waste and recycling, or even the diversity of our workforce, you’ll find this in the content we publish about our performance.

 You can also join the conversation on Twitter using #VMSust, where you’ll find regular news and views from people at Virgin Media.
-We’re striving to have an ongoing, open and honest conversation on how we’re becoming a more sustainable business.
+We’re working towards having an ongoing, open and honest conversation on how we’re becoming a more sustainable business.

 Verifying and assuring our data

 When it comes to reporting our sustainability performance, we follow the reporting principles in the Global Reporting Initiative's Framework.
-These include things like stakeholder inclusiveness, timeliness and clarity.
+These include principles like stakeholder inclusiveness, timeliness and clarity.
 We’ve also been reporting our environmental impacts and the actions we’re taking to reduce them to CDP since 2008.
-Since 2015, Virgin Media’s environmental data has been included in Liberty Global’s group level submission to CDP for which we achieved a score of A- and leadership index status in 2016.
+As of 2015, Virgin Media’s environmental data has been included in Liberty Global’s Group level submission to CDP for which we achieved a C score in 2019.

 We follow a strictly controlled process for data collection and all of our quantitative data is verified by Liberty Global, our parent company, as well as being included in its annual Corporate Responsibility Report.
-In 2016 Liberty Global commissioned KPMG, an external accounting firm, to perform limited assurance on its energy consumption and Scope 1, 2 and 3 GHG emissions data.
-Virgin Media was included as part of this global assurance process.
+In 2019 Liberty Global commissioned KPMG, an external accounting firm, to perform limited assurance on its energy consumption and Scope 1, 2 and 3 greenhouse gas emissions data.
+Virgin Media UK and Ireland were included as part of this global assurance process.
 For full details on KPMG’s limited assurance opinion, please click here.

 For more information on our environmental reporting, please see Liberty Global’s full ‘Environmental Reporting Criteria’.